Jonathan Lee: Novelist and Screenwriter on Taco Tuesdays, Trauma, and the Power of Stories

 By:

-In this riveting conversation with novelist, screenwriter, and father Jonathan Lee, we discuss the dynamics of family dinners and how “branding” matters to kids, storytelling, and the surprising lessons from Taco Night.
-From the “perils of precedent” (why kids love Tuesday Tacos, not Monday) to writing about real-life tragedy in High Dive and The Bombing of Pan Am 103, Jonathan shares insights on parenting, trauma, and the role of food in stories.
-Plus, a hilarious dinner table game you’ll want to try at home.
+From the “perils of precedent” — why kids love Tuesday Tacos but not Monday Tacos — to writing about real-life tragedy in High Dive and The Bombing of Pan Am 103, Jonathan shares insights on parenting, trauma, and the role of food in stories.
+Plus, a hilarious dinner-table storytelling game you'll want to try at home.

 - Why “branding” dinner matters for kids

-- Jonathan Lee’s journey to becoming a full-time writer
+- Jonathan's journey to becoming a full-time writer

-- The realities of writing about trauma and self-care
+- The realities of writing about trauma, and the self-care it requires

-- How food shapes storytelling in moments of crisis and connection
+- How food shapes storytelling even in moments of crisis and connection

 - Talking to children about difficult topics